Date: November 2025

 12. Are your Data transferred outside the EU?

-We implement appropriate technical and organizational measures to protect your Personal Data.
+We are committed to implementing all necessary technical and organizational measures to ensure the protection of your Personal Data.

-You may also provide instructions regarding your Data after death (Article 85 of French Law No. 78-17 of 6 January 1978).
+You may also issue instructions concerning the retention, erasure, and communication of your Personal Data after your death, in accordance with Article 85 of French Law No. 78-17 of 6 January 1978.

 15. How to exercise your rights?